 Change CERT_SERIAL_NUMBER to CERT_SERIAL_NUMBER_INFO

-Change Description for CertificateRevocation to: "Digital signature for a revoked X.509 certificate serial numbers generated by CA.
+Change Description for CertificateRevocation to: "(Optional) Digital signature for a revoked X.509 certificate serial numbers generated by CA. This parameter shall be contained only if List or Bloom Filter of X.509 certificate subfield serial numbers is contained in CertificateSerialNumberList.

 [2] Define the following new data types: